roosterMAP/rmKit-docs/docs/source/utils.rst

 Material Cleanup
 ----------------

-Operator removes unused materials on an object and adjusts the material indexing as needed.
+This operator removes unused materials on selected objects and adjusts the material indexing as needed.

 .. note::
-	* Bind to a key in the addon Preferences in the ``Mesh`` context and is accessible as a button in the rmKit section of the tools panel.;
+	* Bind in the addon Preferences in the ``3D View`` context or access it in the rmKit-Utils section of the tools panel.